tkah/home-assistant-rasp-pi/README.md

 ## HTML5 Push Notifications

 To receive HTML push notifications on my mobile device, I followed the instructions outlined in [this forum post](https://community.home-assistant.io/t/guide-how-to-set-up-duckdns-ssl-and-chrome-push-notifications/9722) from above.
 Some things had to change, such as the location for the `index.html` file where the `meta` tag goes.
 I have `python3.5` installed so the directory was slightly different.
 Also, the process of registering my domain with Google was slightly different than what was described.
-I registered through Google's Search Console.
+I registered through the [Google Search Console](https://www.google.com/webmasters/tools/).
 Lastly, the service in HA is now called `notify` rather than `html5`.
 Removing and reinstalling `pywebpush` was unnecessary as well.
 Still, most of it was spot on.

 ## Z-Wave Network